HarshaBodhe/vayuz.com/README.md

 # vayuz.com
-project given by vayuz for internship interview.
+Project given by vayuz for internship interview.Created using languages like HTML,CSS.